silnrsi/font-scheherazade/documentation/source/productsite/design.md

 In certain types of literature, the name *Allah* and words related to this name are given unique rendering.
 For a list of the rendering rules, see [Rendering the Allah ligature](allah).

 ## Font Features

 Alternate glyphs that are available through features are demonstrated in the [Features](features) document.

+SIL Global is the creator of the Scheherazade fonts, and is the owner of all proprietary rights therein.

+*Scheherazade* is a trademark of SIL Global.